rbnjs/personal-website/about.md

 Not much about me.
 I like computers.

-Currently, I live in Germany and I work as a Tech Lead.
+I'm originally Venezuelan but I worked as a Tech Lead in Germany for some time and I moved to Taiwan on 2025.

 In the future, I'll probably be a monk or plant cabbage (both, in best case scenario).